 Choosing the best website monitoring tool

-The tools on this vary by what they monitor as well as how simple or complex they are.
-If all you’re looking for is a simple uptime monitoring tool with a few perks, check out our top three options StatusCake, Monitive and Hexometer.
+The website monitoring services on this list vary by what they monitor as well as how simple or complex they are.
+If all you’re looking for is a simple uptime monitoring tool with a few perks, check out our top three options StatusCake, Hexometer, and Monitive.

 The term “website monitoring” incorporates numerous checks that determine how well your users are able to reach and interact with your website.
 This primarily involves uptime monitoring to determine whether or not your website is accessible to users in places all over the world.

 The time your website spends offline or inaccessible is called “downtime.”
 Uptime performance is measured by how long your website remains accessible.
 For instance, an uptime performance of 99.9% means your website has been up 99.9% and down 0.1% of the time over a given timeframe.

 There’s also page speed monitoring that keeps an eye on performance issues related to your site and provides suggestions on how to improve its overall performance.